 In a first, Heeng is being cultivated in India, here is why

-New Delhi, Oct 21: For the first time in India, scientists have started cultivating heeng or asafoetida in the Himalayas.
+New Delhi, Oct 21: Indians are known for their use of spices in foods.
+Spices here are as valuable as other nutrients for people.
+For the first time in India, scientists have started cultivating heeng or asafoetida in the Himalayas.

 Heeng is one of the common ingredients used in Indian households and the substance is also used for its medicinal properties.